jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d6616d8e0696bdec46938d6
+id: 5d661814e0696bdec46938d7
-title: Part 24
+title: Part 25
 challengeType: 0
-dashedName: part-24
+dashedName: part-25
 ---

 # --description--

-At the end of the current code, add three new empty functions called `buyHealth`, `buyWeapon`, and `goTown`.
-After this step, you can test out the game by clicking the "Go to store" button.
+Move the `goTown` function to above the `goStore` function.
+Then, copy and paste the contents of the `goStore` function into the `goTown` function.

 # --hints--